Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Fantasy Thriller: A work set in a fantastical world or with fantastical characters, but whose primary impact is to instill suspense in the reader.

-Examples: The Old Guard, Death Note
+Examples: The Old Guard, Death Note, Pan's Labyrinth, The Prestige, Doctor Strange, Winter's Tale

 Legal Thriller: The suspense comes from the action in and around the courtroom and/or the particulars of working on the legal proceedings of a specific case